pmeredit/mongo/src/mongo/db/modules/enterprise/src/sasl/README.OIDC.md

 If no match is found, an error is returned.
 If no hint is provided (and only one `IDP` was defined with no `matchPattern`) then the one and only `IDP` selected by default.

+Note that `IDP` selection will only occur among `IDPs` that have the `supportsHumanFlows` field set to `true` (which is its default value).
+The server does not support `OIDCMechanism(Client|Server)Step1` for `IDPs` with `supportsHumanFlows=false` because these are machine flow `IDPs` that are expected to be able to acquire a token out-of-band without needing a `clientId` or other metadata from the server.
+As a result, `clientId` is not a required field in `IDP` configurations that have `supportsHumanFlows=false`.

 ### OIDCMechanismServerStep1